jwango/ultilingo/README.md

 ## Slack
 `/ultilingo contribute`

-Searches all channel-like conversations and suggests terms to define.
+Searches the current conversation or channel and suggests terms to define.

 `/ultilingo <term>`